 1. The board

-A piece of cardboard (e.g. from a superfit shoe box or an egg carton) is a suitable choice for the board.
-If you are using a piece of cardboard as the board, draw a shoe shape on it, preferably in your child's shoe size, and cut it out with scissors.
+A piece of cardboard, e.g. from a Superfit shoe box, or alternatively an empty egg carton, is suitable as a base.
+If using cardboard, simply draw a shoe shape – ideally in the child's shoe size – and cut it out.

 You can easily download a template to cut out here: